A Convex Hull Cheapest Insertion Heuristic for the Non-Euclidean TSP: Introduction

-The Convex Hull Cheapest Insertion (CHCI) heuristic has been shown to produce superior solutions to the NN heuristic in most Euclidean test instances \cite{ivanova2021methods,warburton1993worst}.
-The CHCI heuristic is initiated by a subtour created from the convex hull of locations, and its interior points are then progressively incorporated to the subtour in increasing order of insertion cost, until the complete tour is obtained.
-The initiation of the candidate subtour with the convex hull of the TSP points is advantageous in generating good solutions because points on the boundary of the convex hull are visited in the same cyclic order as they appear in the optimal Euclidean TSP tour \cite{deineko1994convex, eilon1974distribution,golden1980approximate}.
-However, the CHCI heuristic has not been adapted to the non-Euclidean TSP.
+When the size of the problem increases, i.e., for a large number of locations, exact methods for computing the optimal solution to TSPs are intractable due to their $\mathcal{NP}$-hard nature \cite{karp2010reducibility}.
+To accelerate exact methods by providing a solution as a warm start \cite{goutham2024novel}, or when TSP solutions have to be found in real time, heuristic algorithms are used to rapidly find reasonably good solutions \cite{rego2011traveling}.
+Among heuristics developed for Euclidean problems, the Convex Hull Cheapest Insertion (CHCI) heuristic has been shown to produce superior solutions to greedy heuristics \cite{ivanova2021methods,warburton1993worst}.
+The CHCI heuristic is initiated by a subtour of the convex hull of locations, and its interior points are then progressively incorporated into the subtour in increasing order of insertion cost, until the complete tour is obtained.
+The initiation of the candidate subtour with the convex hull of the TSP points is advantageous because points on the boundary of the convex hull are visited in the same cyclic order as they appear in the optimal Euclidean TSP tour \cite{deineko1994convex,golden1980approximate}.

+The initialization of the CHCI heuristic by the convex hull of points has prevented the utilization of this promising heuristic in non-Euclidean TSPs.
+In general, it is noted that effective heuristics for the non-Euclidean TSP have been neglected in literature, and the simple Nearest Neighbor (NN) or Nearest Insertion (NI) heuristics are commonly used instead \cite{glover2001construction}.
+Another approach is to either neglect obstacles, or to replace the non-Euclidean cost function with Euclidean distances \cite{alkema2022tsp}.
+However, this approximation is not always acceptable, especially when the true costs deviate significantly from the Euclidean distance \cite{faigl2011application}.
+In this context, using methods developed for Euclidean TSPs results in sub-optimal solutions \cite{glover2001construction}.